swlaschin/fsharpforfunandprofit.com/_posts/2020-12-22-dependencies-3.md

 This turns out to be a very common pattern in FP, so much so that it has a name: the "Reader monad" or the "Environment monad".

-It sounds complicated, but all we are doing is giving a name to a function which has some sort of context or environment as the parameter.
+Using the dreaded m-word makes it sounds complicated, but all we are doing is giving a name to a function which has some sort of context or environment as the parameter.
 In our case, the environment is the `ILogger` dependency.

 ![](/assets/img/Dependencies5d.jpg)